 Applicants applying for Category D funding must provide Matching Funds as defined above in a minimum ratio of one dollar matching funds to one dollar CPFP funds (1:1).

 Applicants must demonstrate the incremental economic impacts of the Capital Project through an economic impact study that determines the Tourism Economic Benefits of the proposed Capital Project.
 The study shall include a projection of incremental increases in annual Tourist room nights and annual Tourist paid and/or documented attendance, and projected increases in governmental revenues through taxes and fees, to be generated by the Capital Project.
-The study shall at a minimum apply the methodologies, satisfy the requirements, and address the findings specified by the County.
-The County reserves the right to determine compliance with the requirements and/or the validity of the findings, and may request such additional information, data, or analysis as determined necessary to evaluate the return on investment of the proposed Capital Project.
+The study shall, at a minimum, apply the methodologies, satisfy the requirements, and address the findings specified or required by the County.
+The County reserves the right to determine compliance with the requirements and/or the validity of the findings, and may request such additional information, data, or analysis as determined necessary to evaluate the Tourism Economic Benefits t of the proposed Capital Project.
 The study shall be completed at applicant’s sole cost and shall be submitted at the time of filing the application.

 Capital Project completion timelines may not exceed three (3) years from execution of CPFP funding award agreement with the County.
 Any Capital Project or phase scheduled to be completed more than 3 years out shall require a separate CPFP application.